surasakp/oscar-blog/README.md

 ## Install docker
 - for Ubutu go to this page `https://docs.docker.com/install/linux/docker-ce/ubuntu/` and follow first step

-- for Ubutu go to this page `https://docs.docker.com/install/linux/docker-ce/ubuntu/` and follow first step

 - for Window go to this page `https://docs.docker.com/docker-for-windows/install/` and follow first step

 - for Mac go to this page `https://docs.docker.com/docker-for-mac/install/` and follow first step